 That night, I followed Roberts’ advice.
 I told Max that since he’s no longer doing rock climbing or soccer, he should consider finding another physical outlet.
 I didn’t bring up his use of screens.
 I didn’t lecture.
 And surprise!
 He said, “OK.
 I think I’d like to do something more physical.
 Maybe take trampoline classes or go back to rock climbing.”
 Progress?

 It is a drug.
 And we’re the dealers.

 Maybe.
 But what I gained in hope, I lost to despair when I talked to Hilarie Cash, co-founder and executive director of reSTART, an Internet addiction program in Fall City, Washington.
 Her advice was very different from Roberts’.

 “Parents aren’t taking this seriously enough,” she told me flatly.
-“Parents abdicate responsibility . . .
-[They] have to do put limits on their child’s use.”
+“Parents abdicate responsibility. … (They) have to put limits on their child’s use.”

-Max easily spends well over two hours using media every day — between his cell phone, iPod, computer, and TV.
-(Given that the average American is in front of a screen 7 hours a day, we’re a nation of addicts.)
+Max easily spends well over two hours using media every day, between his cell phone, iPod, computer, and TV.
+(Given that the average American is in front of a screen seven hours a day, we’re a nation of addicts.)

 Above all, Cash told me, keep your child away from multi-player online games, the most damaging digital drug of all, and the most addictive of all Internet play.
 “If it’s a team game, your son shouldn’t be doing it.”

 At that point, I freaked out.
 My son plays multi-player games.
 And he loves them.
 What can I do to stop him now that he’s started, and now that he’s becoming a normal teenager who often rebels and pushes back?
 Cash’s answer?
 “Say, ‘We’re done.
 I’m sick of the battle,” she said.
 “Say, ‘We’ll reconsider you playing video games when I see you’re physically active, leading an active life, being a responsible teenager.'”